 If you're thinking of heading back to school for a master's degree in business administration (MBA), you've probably wondered how it could change your paycheck.

-It depends upon many variables, including which school you attend, your prior experience and whether you enroll in a full-time or part-time program, says Rachel Edgington, project manager in information services for the Graduate Management Admission Council (GMAC).
-GMAC, which administers the GMAT that graduate schools use to determine who gets into MBA programs, surveys past test takers to see where they end up and what they earn before and after graduation.
+It depends upon many variables, including which school you attend, your prior experience and whether you enroll in a full- or part-time program, says Rachel Edgington, project manager in information services for the Graduate Management Admission Council (GMAC).
+GMAC, which administers the GMAT (Graduate Management Admission Test) that graduate schools use to determine who gets into MBA programs, surveys past test takers to see where they end up and what they earn before and after graduation.

 In reaching these conclusions, Edgington controlled for other factors that could influence salary levels, such as age, gender, program type, race or ethnicity, marital status, number of dependents, specialization, life values (the importance of wealth, financial security, work and family) and pre-MBA work experience (size of budget, number of people managed, years of experience and highest position held).